 Thin fried egg base, a scatter of scallions, a smudge of rich chilli sauce, lettuce leaf filling and a crunchy centre of crisp fried dough (Baocui, 薄脆).
 Wrap it, bag it, serve it.
 In China the Jianbing crepe is a popular breakfast snack best found in early hours when vendors get busy on street corners with their portable hot plates.
 My first Chinese Crepe was down in record time and a second quickly ordered “extra pickled long-bean please”.
 The perfect start to a day of Chinese street food.

 Steamed dough dumplings with various fillings of veg and/or meat; a snack many will be familiar to.
-While the perfect dumpling is said to be thin skinned and full of juice the Chinese street food dumplings tend to be thicker skinned, more meaty (or vegy) and ultimately easier to eat on the go.
+While the perfect dumpling is said to be thin-skinned and full of juice the Chinese street food dumplings tend to be thicker skinned, meatier (or vegy) and ultimately easier to eat on the go.
 Perfected with a splash of soy-vinegar.
-For a less healthy alternative try them shallow or deep fried.
+For a less healthy alternative try them shallow or deep-fried.
 Note dumplings are common in China and Asia so again expect regional variations.

 Chinese Hawthorns skewered, dipped in a sugar syrup and left to harden.
 One for the sweet (and sour) tooth; Tanghulu are like mini candy apples only with a sharp sour bite.
 I advice unless you want a pocket full of pips look for the seedless option where haws have been cut in the centre.
 While haws are the preferred (and best) fruit option you will find all sorts of candied fruits and many variations of stuffed haws with bean pastes and fillings.
 Tanghulu are one of the most common Chinese Street food in central Beijing.

-I don’t know the name of this Chinese street food but I do know it was seriously delicious.
+I don’t know the name of this Chinese street food (update: it’s bing jia cai) but I do know it was seriously delicious.
 The Chinese sandwich (as I will call it) pictured below was easily one of my favourite street food finds of all time.
 Fluffy fried flatbread (similar to Indian Paratha) wrapped over a stir fry of shredded cabbage, carrots, daikon and chopped fresh chillies cooked in chilli oil.
 Amazing flavours.
 The Chinese Sandwich makes for a good vegetarian alternative to the Chinese Hamburger.

 Steamed dough buns with delicious meat and/or veg filling.
-Baozi are prepared similar to Jiaozi Dumplings (no. 3 above) only with a thicker leavened dough which makes them more bun-like, more filling and in honesty not so delicious; I will always opt for Jiaozi given the choice.
+Baozi is prepared similar to Jiaozi Dumplings (no. 3 above) only with a thicker leavened dough which makes them more bun-like, more filling and in honesty not so delicious; I will always opt for Jiaozi given the choice.
 While different sizes are found the big Baozi buns (Dabao) are the most common at Chinese Street Food and my personal favourite filling is stuffed with red barbecued pork “Bao Char Siu”.
 A quick and cheap option to fill up on the go.